SogoCZE/jai_wasm/readme.md

 # Jai WASM Plugin

-A prototype of a Metaprogram Plugin for compiling Jai to wasm32.
-Currently does not handle heap memory allocations - you could use a JavaScript heap allocator from [Jai Wasm GL](https://github.com/kujukuju/JaiWasmGL).
-The plan is to implement a heap memory allocator in Jai once the Jai compiler supports WASM LLVM Intrinsics.
+A prototype of a Metaprogram Plugin for compiling Jai to wasm64 (and maybe wasm32).

 ## How it works?